JvanKatwijk/webDAB/README.md

 The software uses the QtWeb server from Stefan Frings and needs Qt to be installed
 A radio.pro file specifies the configuration.

+By default the server listens on port 8080

 -----------------------------------------------------------------------
 Supported devices